decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 ## Rotate over a pivot point

 When rotating an entity, the rotation is always in reference to the entity's center coordinate.
-To rotate an entity using another set of coordinates as a pivot point, create a second (invisible) entity with the pivot point as its position and make it a parent of the entity you with to rotate.
+To rotate an entity using another set of coordinates as a pivot point, create a second (invisible) entity with the pivot point as its position and make it a parent of the entity you want to rotate.

 When rotating the parent entity, its children will be all rotated using the parent's position as a pivot point.
 Note that the `position` of the child entity is in reference to that of the parent entity.